 These aren’t really a bonus or game feature, but along with the number of reels and rows, paylines are the most important feature of any slot.

-At PlayOJO, we have around 2,000 slots with fixed or variable paylines.
-The average online slot machine has between 10 and 20 paylines, but the race to add more reels and paylines has sparked some very cool invention and innovations.
+At PlayOJO, we have thousands slots with fixed or variable paylines.
+The average online slot machine has between 10 and 20 paylines, but the race to add more reels and paylines has sparked some very cool innovations.

 Here we have a classic slot design in Irish Gold, with its 5 paylines, alongside the modern standard, the 20-line Rainbow Riches.
 If you play more lines, you get more chances to win but you pay more too, so your bet per line should be lower.